Torus-Portals/portals-backend/README.md

 ### Local SQLx Development

 SQLx has ability to check your SQL queries in real time.
 If you plan to use this feature, and are using VSCode, you will need to add a `.env` file with the `DATABASE_URL` env var so that it may be picked up by the tooling (rust analyzer).
+If you are using VSCode, you may need to completely close the entire VSCode app and restart in order to prevent a "Lazy instance has previously been poisoned" error from popping up in the editor.

 This project uses [auto reloading](https://actix.rs/docs/autoreload/) in dev.